what does a human service assistant do

 A human service assistant provides support in social work, psychology, or rehabilitation to individuals and families.
 Their responsibility is to act as an assistant to a social worker and the position is considered an entry level opportunity.
-The goal of a professional in this role is to resolve client’s problems that includes substance abuse, repair relationships, health care and rehabilitation.
+Additionally, assist client’s to overcome substance abuse, repair relationships, as well as their health care and rehabilitation.
+Next, watch a video to learn more about this career field.

 How to Become a Human Service Assistant